LArSoft/larsoft.github.io/LArSoftWiki/Updating_code_for_e26_and_c14.md

 ```
 **Any such code should be reviewed by the author.**
 However, a temporary fix is to use the `-Wno-array-bounds` flag.
 This flag is valid for GNU only.

+## Issues found by c14

+- variable set but not used
+   - Review the code.
+   - The unused variable may be commented out, but this usually indicates code that is not working as intended.